albbaous/GWAS_phenotype/README.md

 4459327 4459327 0 0 1 Batch_b001
 ```

-`.pheno` file needs to be made in the same format, whereby phenotype is not just a batch number, but our phenotype score
+`.pheno` file needs to be made in the same format (code for this in `metabohealth_imputed.R`), whereby phenotype is not just a batch number, but our phenotype score

 ---